kriserickson/kriserickson.github.com/_posts/2016-09-03-should-i-use-cordovaphonegap-or-go-native.md

 If everything checks out, and you either don't need plugins, or the plugins work great give Cordova +5 points, otherwise +5 to Native.
 If you discover that it is something that you simply currently can't do on Cordova, then really short-circuit this whole process and go direct to Native.
+If you are going to be using plugins that may require some care and attention, or you are going to be writing your own plugins, make sure you have access to developers who are comfortable in all the platforms you will be developing for.
+Debugging plugins requires a fairly good understanding of the underlying platform.

 #### Backend Requirements